ThinkingBeyond/BeyondQuantum-2026/Arjun Gadi and Elizabeth Quah/README.md

 5. Images are successfully reconstructed once the relation is applied to each pixel pair’s share matrices.

-For the complete mathematical proof of the protocol, do refer to the LaTex document.
+For the complete mathematical proof of the protocol, do refer to the Overleaf document attached in the Google Colab.

 ---